AlexSkeleton12/EyIranTwitter-Bot/README.md

 # How to use

-* Edit main.py and replace placeholders with Reddit and Twitter API keys
+* Edit keysnshit.py and replace placeholders with Reddit and Twitter API keys
+* Edit eventTriggers.py and replace twitter accounts (8) to change posts
 * Run the main.py file

-# How to install
+# Dependencies
-The bot has 2 modules that don't come pre installed with python, to install them do

 for Twitter API
 ```